Harmless05/Harmless05/README.md

 - 🔭 I’m currently working on a DLL injector that allows me to inject DLLs into any running process on Windows.
 - 📃 I'm also creating Lua scripts for a GTA5 Mod menu repo called [YimMenu](https://github.com/YimMenu/YimMenu).
-You can check out my repo [here](https://github.com/Harmless05/harmless-lua) where I share some of my scripts.
+You can check out my repo [here](https://github.com/YimMenu-Lua/Harmless-Scripts) where I share some of my scripts.
 - 🎓 Education: I am currently studying to become a certified IT Systems Specialist.
-- 😊 Hobby: I like to make small software and scripts that make my life easier or more fun!
+- 😊 Hobby: I enjoy writing small software and scripts that make everyday life easier and more fun!
 - ⚡ Fun fact: I love cats and stormy weather.
 - 📫 How to reach me:
   - Discord Server: [Harmless' Hub](https://discord.harmlessdev.xyz)